wieslawsoltes/Dock/docs/dock-model-controls.md

 create a new document which is then added and activated through the `AddDocument` helper.

-`IDocumentDockContent` extends this concept by storing a `DocumentTemplate` object.
-Calling `CreateDocumentFromTemplate` should produce a new view model implementing `IDocument`.
-This is useful when a document type can be instantiated from a template, for example when creating a blank file.
+`IDocumentDockContent` (implemented by the Avalonia model layer) extends this concept by storing a `DocumentTemplate` object. `CreateDocumentFromTemplate` typically creates a new document and sets its `IDocumentContent.Content` from the template (for example `DocumentTemplate.Content` in the Avalonia implementation).
+This is useful for "New" commands or ItemsSource-generated documents where the view is defined in XAML.

 ## IDocumentTemplate

-Templates are lightweight objects that store any information required to create a document instance.
-A factory can inspect the template and return a fully initialized document.
-Use this pattern to support "New" commands that generate a specific kind of document without hard-coding the creation logic in your views.
+`IDocumentTemplate` represents template content used to build document views.
+In Avalonia the built-in `DocumentTemplate` stores XAML content (or a `Func<IServiceProvider, object>`) that becomes the document `Content` when a new document is created.

 ## IProportionalDock and IProportionalDockSplitter